 Localism, the high street and genetic modification work at Rothamsted Research were just some of the issues that were highlighted at the meeting, held at Park Hall.

-One of the most controversial topics of the evening came from the town’s postmen who announced that Harpenden’s delivery office had been sold off, and that from August some services will be moved to St Albans.
+One of the most controversial topics of the evening came from the town’s postmen who announced that Harpenden’s delivery office had been sold off, and that from August some services will be moved

 Royal Mail has sold the Station Road office and residents will be forced to queue up in the post office, also in Station Road, for items that could not delivered.